andyfischer/ai-coding-tools/candle/README.md

 In order for your service to use these, it will need to actually use the `PORT` environment variable.
 Some tools like Next.js use this by default.
 Some tools like Vite need to be specifically configured to use it.

+# Debugging

+If you add `export CANDLE_ENABLE_LOGS=1` to your environment, this will enable logging to a `candle.log` file.
+This will log all MCP requests and responses.